zorrocrisis/MultiAgentAntColony/README.md

 <p align="center">
   <i>A screenshot of the simulation's environment, where one can identify four ants, one colony, pheromones with varying intensity and two remaining foodpiles</i>
 </p>

+## **Agent Architecture**
+For this project four main agent architectures were considered, grounded on the **inherent agent knowledge**, **the underlying sensors** and **actuators**:

+- **Sensors:** ants possess a **5 by 5 tiles field of view**, centered on their current position.
+This field of view also obtains complementary information when certain elements are in range: the colony’s current food supply, food piles’ food quantity, pheromones’ intensity levels and the amount of food other agents are carrying.

+- **Knowledge:** ants hold some "universal" knowledge related to their virtual environment - at every instant, **agents know their own global position and the colony’s global position on the grid**.
+This approximation is not the most life-like way of implementing ant agents but it allowed for further analysis opportunities by decreasing randomness.
+It is important to not the agents do not know the global position of any other structure (like food piles)!

 - **Actuators:** **ants can perform 11 different actions, 9 of them related to movement**.
 The first 4 represent the possible movement directions for when the ant is simply exploring or moving towards a destination - e.g.: "DOWN", "LEFT".
 Action number 5 corresponds to "STAY", where the agent holds its current position.
 Action 6-9 represent the possible movement directions for when the ant is carrying food and thus leaving behind a trail of pheromones - e.g.: "DOWN_PHERO", "LEFT_PHERO".
 Finally, actions 10 and 11 correspond to "COLLECT_FOOD" and "DROP_FOOD".
 Lastly, the **ant’s field of action is displayed as 4 yellow tiles surrounding its current position**.